 Today, Porter Farms is a highly-diversified farm.
 In addition to the organic vegetables we market through our own CSA, we also sell wholesale onions and cabbage to Whole Foods for stores in Boston, New York City and Connecticut; Tuscarora Organic Growers Cooperative for stores in Washington, D.C. and Baltimore; Boston Organics; and Hawthorne Valley Farm in Ghent, NY, who makes fermented cabbage products.

 Our CSA began with 100 member families in 1996, and now includes over 600 member families from all across the Western New York region.
-In 2015, we proudly celebrated two decades of providing fresh, organic produce to our valued members.
+In 2020, we will proudly celebrate 25 years of providing fresh, organic produce to our valued members.
 Though we have wholesale accounts, our CSA is, and will always remain, our top priority.

 Though Dorothy, Jack and Steve are no longer with us, their steadfast devotion to the basic tenets of organic farming continues to inspire us.